-Cyberattacks are malicious attempts to access or damage a computer system.
-Cyberattacks can lead to loss of money, theft of personal information, and damage to your reputation and safety.
-Cyberattacks are malicious attempts to access or damage a computer system.
+Cyberattacks are malicious attempts to access or damage a computer or network system.
+Cyberattacks can lead to loss of money, theft of personal, financial and medical information that can damage your reputation and safety.

-Protect Yourself Against a Cyberattack
+Protect Yourself Against Cyberattacks

-- Keep software and operating systems up-to-date
+- Keep software applications and operating systems up-to-date.

-- Use encrypted (secure) internet communications.
+- Use encrypted (secure) Internet communications.

 - Check your account statements and credit reports regularly.

-- Use antivirus solutions, malware, and firewalls to block threats.
+- Use antivirus solutions, malware and firewalls to block threats.

 - Regularly back up your files in an encrypted file or encrypted file storage device.